jdmonin/JSettlers2/doc/Readme.developer.md

 `soc.client.SOCPlayerInterface`.
 Game state is held at the server in `soc.game.SOCGame` and its fields; only partial game state is known at clients.
 The game's "business logic" is mostly in `SOCGame`, `SOCPlayer`, and `SOCBoard`.

 The sea board and scenarios use `SOCBoardLarge`.
+Game options and scenario rules are controlled through `SOCGameOption`: See section "Game rules, Game Options" for details.

 Communication is described in soc.message.SOCMessage.
 Robots talk with the server like normal human clients.
 Most robot messages are per-game; instead of being handled in SOCRobotClient, these are handled in a loop in SOCRobotBrain.run().

-Game options and scenario rules are controlled through SOCGameOption;
-see initAllOptions javadoc for a list.
-Options have flags for their properties ("hidden internal option", "drop if not set", etc).
-All scenario-related game option keynames start with `_SC_`, and provide special rules for the scenario.

 For more information about the AI, please see the "Robots (AI)" section and Robert S Thomas' dissertation.